amjadshakir/record-shop/README.md

 4. **Push to Your Branch**: Push your changes to the branch in your forked repository.

 5. **Open a Pull Request**: Open a pull request to the main project repository.

-Please review our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to contribute effectively.

 ## License